 There are generally several elements involved.
 The legal title to the site needs to be checked, to see whether it is affected by matters, typically restrictive covenants or rights enjoyed by third parties, which would hinder the development of the site; making and reporting on searches in relation to the site, such as the local search, which may reveal matters which would add to costs, such as a liability to pay sums to the local authority; and raising appropriate enquiries of the landowner and reporting on those replies which range from establishing boundary ownership to whether VAT is payable on a transaction.

 In simple terms, this involves an agreement by a buyer, typically of undeveloped land, to pay a further sum of money to the seller if certain situations arise.
 Such agreements tend however to be more difficult to document in practice, and could lead to unintended consequences for the parties, such as a liability to pay money if a third party obtains a planning consent over the land affected.
-We can advise either the seller or the buyer on the terms of the agreements; and its implications; and the potential liability to make a payment.
-We can also advise the buyer on the potential additional charge to Stamp Duty Land Tax (SDLT) and the possibility of deferring the additional SDLT.
+We can advise either the seller or the buyer on the terms of the agreements; Its implications; and the potential have to make or receive a payment.
+We can also advise the buyer on the potential additional liability of Stamp Duty Land Tax (SDLT) and the possibility of deferring the additional SDLT.

 Not only is it essential to a development to put in place the necessary arrangements, it is often time critical to do so.
 For example, while it may be possible to lay electric cables and connect them to a substation, unless the necessary legal agreement is in place, the electricity supplier will not commission the supply.
 Our role is to liaise with you, the relevant company or authority and any other parties involved in the process, for example where land is owned by a third party, the landowner and their lender, to ensure that the agreements are both satisfactory and delivered on time.

 Please call to speak with one of our specialist commercial property solicitors today, on 0116 254 8871.
-We’ll be able to answer any initial questions you have over the phone and arrange for a meeting at your earliest convenience.
+We’ll be able to answer any initial questions you have over the phone and/or arrange for a meeting at your earliest convenience at your nearest office.